CBIIT/NCI-DOE-Collab-Pilot2-MuMMI/README.md

 4) **GridSim2D/Moose**: This component is the finite element software implementing the equations of motion for the lipids within the dynamic density functional theory framework that is the larger part of the macro model.
 MuMMI implements the other part of the macro model using a CPU-only version of ddcMD to simulate the protein beads on the lipid membrane, which interact through potentials of mean force.
 For more information, refer to (link TBD) [GridSim2D/Moose on GitHub](??).

-5) **Data Broker**: The Pilot 2 team investigated this component for improving data management, improving input/output operations, and allowing fast data storage and retrieval with database-level fault tolerance.
+5) **Data Broker**: This component improves data management, improves input/output operations, and allows fast data storage and retrieval with database-level fault tolerance.
 For more information, refer to [pytaridx on GitHub](https://github.com/LLNL/pytaridx).

-6) **DynIm**: This component is the dynamic importance sampling software that seems to interface with the MuMMI WM (for running inference).
+6) **DynIm**: This component is the dynamic importance sampling software that interfaces with the MuMMI WM (for running inference).
 For more information, refer to [DynIm on GitHub](https://github.com/CBIIT/NCI-DOE-Collab-Pilot2-DynIm).

 7) **MemSurfer**: This component is an analysis tool that is not part of the MuMMI workflow.
 MemSurfer is an efficient and versatile tool to compute and analyze membrane surfaces found in a wide variety of large-scale molecular simulations.
 For more information, refer to [MemSurfer on GitHub](https://github.com/CBIIT/NCI-DOE-Collab-Pilot2-MemSurfer).